bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/assignment.md

 ### Part 1

-Create your own `lambdata-yourusername` package (structure your package the same way it was done in the lecture).
+Create your own `bloomdata-yourusername` package (structure your package the same way it was done in the lecture).
 Make sure that you're working from a virtual environment and that you have an outer project-level folder and an inner project sub-folder.

 ### Part 2